Visiting Scholars and Work Visas

 O-1 Extraordinary Ability

-WMU sponsors O-1 visas for individuals with extraordinary ability in sciences, arts, education, business, athletics, or motion pictures/TV who have sustained national/international acclaim.
-The Haenicke Institute - International Student and Scholar Services - coordinates petitions via WMU-appointed immigration attorneys—departments cannot use outside counsel or allow self-petitions.
+WMU sponsors O-1 visas for individuals with extraordinary ability in sciences, arts, education, business, athletics, motion pictures or television who have sustained national or international acclaim.
+The Haenicke Institute's International Student and Scholar Services coordinates petitions via WMU-appointed immigration attorneys.
+Departments cannot use outside counsel or allow self-petitions.

 • Proof of extraordinary ability: Evidence such as major awards, publications, judging roles, high salary, or comparable recognition.